sejanH/courses/readme.md

 ============
 * First modify the file @ db/db.php according to your mySql configuration.
 * Also determine the database you're using.
-* Use the sql.txt file to add the tables and some sample data.
+* Use the "sql.txt" file to add the tables and some sample data.
 * Rest is up to you.